vidhyadharan-k/YOLOv7-Semantic-Segmentation/README.md

 ```
 pip install -r requirements.txt
 ```
-- Step 4: Use predict.py to obtain instance segmentation output on the inference.
+- Step 4: Use predict.py to obtain Semantic segmentation output on the inference.
 Enter the path of your video in the place of videopath.mp4
 ```
 python predict.py --weights yolov7-seg.pt --source "videopath.mp4"
 ```